alexeilebedev/openacr/README.md

 ### Regx Options

-We will go into more detail into these operations later, but first let's convert `-mytable` to a Regx option, andmodify abc to scan the `_db.mytable` array instead of using the hash table, and print all matching records:
+We will go into more detail into these operations later, but first let's convert `-mytable` to a Regx option, and modify abc to scan the `_db.mytable` array instead of using the hash table, and print all matching records:

     $ echo dmmeta.field field:command.abc.mytable reftype:RegxSql | acr -merge -write